mrmartineau/notes.zander.wtf/src/notes/useToggle.md

   // Initialize the state
   const [state, setToggleState] = useState(initialState)

-  // Define and memorize toggler function in case we pass down the comopnent,
+  // Define and memoize toggler function in case we pass down the comopnent,
   // This function change the boolean value to it's opposite value const toggle = useCallback(() => setToggleState((state) => !state), [])